 Administration & Society advances understanding of public and nonprofit organizations, their administrative processes, their effects on society, and their place in governing systems.

 Today's Topics and Problems

-- forces - political, social, economic, psychological - that shape administrative goals and performance processes by which policies are formulated, implemented and changed
+- political, social, economic, psychological forces that shape administrative goals and performance processes by which policies are formulated, implemented and changed

-- relationships between groups and organizations
+- relationships between societal groups and public and nonprofit organizations

 - theory and practice of bureaucratic politics